juanantoniodelgado/Project-Ideas/README.md

 Monolitic Wordpress look-alike CMS System that allows you to create blog posts, modify and delete them.

 Challanges:
-* This project is not a challange by itself but a portfolio project to show PHP expertise.
+* This project is not a challange by itself but a portfolio project to show PHP/Laravel/Symfony expertise.

 Possible add-ons:
 * Implement your own comments system or add [Disqus](https://disqus.com/) support.
 * Implement your own CDN system integrated in the project with full access to it.

-### Rick and Morty Random Quote
+### Rick and Morty Random Quotes
 Microservice that returns a [random quote](https://quotecatalog.com/quotes/tv/rick-and-morty/) of [Rick and Morty](https://en.wikipedia.org/wiki/Rick_and_Morty) series on every GET request.

 Possible add-ons: